 BUILDING CODES: MORBERG HOUSE

-Above Picture: Brad Mason, DMS, Mayor Brian Bowman, Morberg House, and Peter Grose, President of Westland Construction, president Winnipeg Construction Association
+Above Picture: Marion Willis, (Mayor) Brian Bowman, Brad Mason President of DMS, And Peter Grose, President of Westland Construction, President Winnipeg Construction Association

 Strict building codes could shutter home for transient men, founder says